-Cindy Pawlcyn, a pioneer in the development of wine country cuisine, is the owner of three of Napa Valley’s beloved restaurants: the legendary Mustards Grill, the eclectic Cindy’s Backstreet Kitchen and her most recent creation, CP's Wood Grill.
+Cindy Pawlcyn, a pioneer in the development of wine country cuisine, is the owner of three of Napa Valley’s beloved restaurants: the legendary Mustards Grill, the eclectic Cindy’s Backstreet Kitchen.
 Since Mustards opened in 1983, Pawlcyn has been involved in the creation of over a dozen new restaurants in the Bay Area including, Fog City Diner, Bix, Roti, Betelnut, Buckeye Roadhouse and Tra Vigne.
 Born in Minneapolis, Minnesota, Pawlcyn grew up in an accomplished culinary family where fresh, seasonal ingredients were an integral part of every meal and supper-time was always family-time.
 “My parents raised me to appreciate good cooking,” she fondly says of her mother and her father.

 At 13, Pawlcyn was working at a local cooking school and equipment store and helping in her mother’s kitchen.
 She ran a catering business through high school, and went on to earn a degree in hotel and restaurant management from the University of Wisconsin-Stout.
 She further augmented her formal training by taking courses at Le Cordon Bleu and La Varenne in Paris.

 Pawlcyn began her career in the kitchen of the Pump Room in Chicago.
 She went on to cook in various other esteemed restaurants in both the windy city and Minneapolis before moving to California in 1980 to take a job at McArthur Park.
 Her first experience in a Northern Californian kitchen, Pawlcyn gained valuable insights into the region’s unique food culture.